Prenuptial agreements are becoming a more popular option for couples around the world—though they’re not always for everyone.

-Is that the right call?
-Well, it’s different for everyone of course—but what’s important is that they’ll have talked about it.
+Is getting one the right call?
+Well, it’s different for everyone of course—but what’s important is that people talk about it.

 Because though prenuptial agreements sometimes have a bit of a stigma, they’re actually a really straightforward and commonsense move, and something that’s worth discussing early on.
 It’s one of those times where it’s good to make sure you’re on the same page.

 In New Zealand, when a relationship ends (either through separation or death), all relationship property is generally divided equally.
 You can read up on more of this on our Relationship Property page.